mwolff31/signal_preference/README.md

 python main.py --only_complete --bg_interp (your interpolation here)
 ```

+A complete list of commands to generate all of the texture bias data from our paper can be found in the `commands.sh` file in the texture_bias subdirectory.

 ## Excessive Invariance

 Running these experiments is a bit more involved.
 A complete list of commands you must run to reproduce all data and graphs found in the paper can be found in the `commands.sh` file in the excessive_invariance subdirectory.
 Comments in the file describe what each step represents.